 - What is the difference between damage and normal wear and tear?

-If you own Colorado rental property, it’s imperative that you make yourself aware of the rules and regulations surrounding security deposits.
+If you own Colorado rental property, it’s imperative that you make yourself aware of the rules and regulations regarding security deposits.
 When a tenant vacates your property, properly processing the return of a security deposit can be a complicated process.
 What are the timelines you must abide by?
 How much can you deduct for a particular damage item?
 What are you not legally allowed to deduct?
-In this blog post, we will answer these questions and more to help ensure a smooth move out for both you and your tenant.

-Another important aspect for rental property owners to educate themselves on is the difference between what the state recognizes as damage versus normal wear and tear.
 State law defines normal wear and tear as: “Deterioration which occurs based upon the use for which the rental unit is intended, without negligence, carelessness, accident, or abuse of the premises or equipment or chattels by the tenant or members of his household, or their invitees or guests.”
 Normal wear and tear includes things like nail holes, faded paint, faded and failing caulking, and a reasonable level of dirtiness.
 This also takes into account the length of tenancy in the rental unit.
-If you put new carpet into a unit and your tenant stays there for ten years, you are not legally allowed to charge the new carpet to their security deposit.
-A rule of thumb is to prorate the life expectancy of a given appliance or household item and weigh in the length of tenancy when decided if you can lawfully charge your tenant for a given repair.
+If you put new carpet in a unit and your tenant stays there for ten years, you are not legally allowed to charge the new carpet to their security deposit.
+A rule of thumb is to prorate the life expectancy of a given appliance or household item and weigh in the length of tenancy when deciding if you can lawfully charge your tenant for a given repair.

-Lastly, landlords need to remember that judges in Colorado are “tenant friendly” meaning it behooves you to avoid going to court over a security deposit related matter.
-You are likely to be disappointed if you find yourself in this situation and should be prepared to have all of the necessary documentation and photos to support your claim.
+Additionally, remember that judges in Colorado are “tenant friendly.”
+You are likely to be disappointed if you find yourself in a court situation and should be prepared to have all of the necessary documentation and photos to support your claim.